Program Requirements

 - Maintain GPA requirements

-- Complete 200 volunteer hours (minimum 100 medical hours) due to the CWMP office by October 31 of senior year.
+- Complete 100 volunteer medical hours due to the CWMP office by October 31 of senior year.
 (9th grade 15 hours; 10th grade 35 hours; 11th grade 50 hours)

 - Successfully pass all CWMP coursework each year.

 - Register for, adequately prepare for, and sit for a certification exam in EKG and/or CNA in the spring of student’s senior year.
 A student may not be allowed to sit for a certification exam if they have not demonstrated adequate preparation for the exam.
+(Program completers who have passed all CWMP courses, completed all 100 medical volunteer hours and sit for a certification exam will earn the CWMP Tassell and Stole.
+Students who complete the program AND pass a medical certification will earn the CWMP Medal, Stole, Tassell, and double-sided diploma and diploma over).

 DISMISSAL